 Can door-to-door testing turn the tide of Africa’s AIDS epidemic?

-The sub-Saharan region of Africa comprises just over 10 percent of the world’s population but 70 percent of those infected with HIV.
-ICAP, the Mailman School of Public Health’s HIV/AIDS center, is leading the charge to shed light on those affected by AIDS to improve treatment access.
+Sub-Saharan Africa comprises just over 10 percent of the world’s population but 70 percent of those infected with HIV.
+ICAP, the Mailman School of Public Health’s global health center, is leading the charge to shed light on those affected by HIV to improve access to treatment and prevention.

-One goal is to reach 90-90-90 for global targets: 90 percent of all HIV-positive people to be aware of their infection, 90 percent of those who test HIV-positive to be on treatment, and 90 percent of those on treatment to have effectively suppressed viral loads.
+A major goal for the PHIA Project is to provide data that will help nations reach the UNAIDS 90-90-90 targets for global epidemic control.
+These targets aim to have 90 percent of all people living with HIV knowing their status; 90 percent of those diagnosed with HIV on treatment; and 90 percent of those on treatment having effectively suppressed viral loads.

-“When one thinks about what needs to be done next, it’s daunting,” said Wafaa El-Sadr, University Professor and founding director of ICAP.
-“The countries need this information in order to fine-tune their response in a time of constrained resources.”
+“The countries need this information in order to fine-tune their response in a time of constrained resources," said Wafaa El-Sadr, University Professor and founding director of ICAP.
 Learn more.